-I was on Zillow the other day looking at real estate when it occurred to me that I never really touched upon the so-called “Zestimates” offered up by the real estate portal.
+I was on Zillow the other day looking at real estate when it occurred to me that I never really touched upon the so-called “Zestimates” offered up by the famous real estate portal.

-Most consumers have heard of them, but they’ve been largely written off by industry folk as “unreliable” and various other expletives, assuming the value estimation is lower than it should be.
+But they’ve been largely written off by industry folk (real estate agents) as “unreliable” and various other expletives, assuming the value estimation is lower than it should be.

 First things first, let’s define a Zestimate.
 By Zillow’s own account, a Zestimate is the “estimated market value” of a property.

 By estimated, they mean a home value assigned using proprietary computer algorithms developed by statisticians.

 They also refer to Zestimates as a “starting point in determining a home’s value,” which is important to note when browsing around Zillow.